ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 If you want to use DKG instead of Trusted Dealer, instead of the command above, run this for each participant, in separate terminals for each:

-`cargo run --bin dkg --features redpallas`
+`cargo run --bin dkg -- -C redpallas`

 and follow the instructions.
 (There will be a considerable amount of copy&pasting!)